 \section{Introduction}

-Nonparametric density estimation, particularly kernel density estimation (KDE), has been routinely used in a variety of fields, including economics \citep{zambom2013review}, biology \citep{mcneil1984statistical} and finance \citep{pritsker1998nonparametric}.
+Nonparametric density estimation, particularly kernel density estimation (KDE), is routinely used in a variety of fields, including economics \citep[e.g.][]{dinardo1995labor}.
 For independent observations, $X_1,\ldots,X_n$, the KDE at a given value $x$ is defined as

 where $K(\cdot)$ is a kernel function and $h$ is the bandwidth parameter.
 To apply the KDE (\ref{KDE}), one needs to specify the kernel function $K(\cdot)$ as well as the bandwidth parameter $h$ controlling the smoothness of $\hat{f}$.
-It is recognized the choice of $h$ is more significantly related to the accuracy of the density estimation than the choice of kernel function $K(\cdot)$ \citep[e.g.][]{wasserman2006all,chen2017tutorial}.
-If $h$ is smaller than necessary, the estimated density will be more serrated than necessary; if $h$ is larger than necessary, the estimated density will be over-smoothed so that it fails to capture the essential features of the true density.
-Hence, there have been a lot of works on appropriate selection methods of $h$.
-Popular techniques are several types of cross validation (CV) \citep{rudemo1982empirical,scott1987biased,hall1992scv} and plug-in methods \citep{woodroofe1970choosing,sheather1991reliable,Hall1991gpi,silverman2018density}, and review on these methods are given in \cite{jones1996brief}, \cite{sheather2004density} and \cite{chen2017tutorial}.
+The selection of $h$ is known to be more significantly related to the accuracy of the density estimation than that of kernel function $K(\cdot)$ \citep[e.g.][]{fan1996local,wasserman2006all}.
+If $h$ is smaller than necessary, the estimated density will be more serrated than required; moreover, if $h$ is larger than necessary, the estimated density will be over-smoothed such that it fails to capture the essential features of the true density.
+Hence, many studies have attempted to develop appropriate selection methods for $h$.
+Popular techniques include several types of cross validation (CV) \citep{rudemo1982empirical,scott1987biased,hall1992scv} and plug-in methods \citep{sheather1991reliable,Hall1991gpi}; these methods have been reviewed in \cite{jones1996brief}, and \cite{sheather2004density}.

-However, the performance of the KDE (\ref{KDE}) with the single tuning parameter $h$ selected by existing methods may not be satisfactory in some cases.
+However, the performance of the KDE (\ref{KDE}) with the single tuning parameter $h$ selected by the existing methods may not be satisfactory in some cases.
 This may be because the KDE includes only a single tuning parameter to control the smoothness.
-For example, when observations contain a small part of outliers, the resulting value of $h$ tends to be smaller than necessary, which leads to severely serrated estimation results.
+For example, when observations contain a small number of outliers, the resulting value of $h$ tends to be smaller than necessary, leading to serrated estimation results.